 Milpera State High School Master Plan, by Biscoe Wilson Architects, identified six precincts for improvement.
 The major requirements identified by the school were to enhance the play spaces, and provide more and varied outdoor learning/ siting areas.

-The existing green environment is enhanced by additional planting and the planned replacement of existing trees.
+The existing green environment is preserved and enhanced by additional planting and the planned replacement of existing trees.
 Trees are proposed as markers and as place-making elements.

 Linkages between and within the major Precincts have been improved.
 Visual markers are intended to link the various spaces.
 Views from quiet areas overlook the active areas.
 Conversely, quiet areas are shielded from active areas by devices such as low level planting and seating elevation.